False Discovery Rate Control¶

 print(f"Selected points: {selected.sum()} / {len(selected)}")

-rule.
-HOMOGENEOUS and HETEROGENEOUS use shared or independent
+DETERMINISTIC uses a fixed rule.
+HOMOGENEOUS and HETEROGENEOUS use

 Available Methods¶